causal-lab-miism/deep_causal_inference_ite_library/README.md

 Note, that our code performs hyperparameter search at first execution for each method to find the other hyperparameters.

-We output PEHE for each sub dataset and after training on all datasets an average PEHE with 95% confidence interval.
+We output PEHE or policy risk for each sub dataset and after training on all datasets an average PEHE or policy risk with 95% confidence interval.